CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

-The automotive market is currenting undergoing a transition from privately-owned internal combustion engine (ICE) vehicles to autonomous EV robotaxis.
+The automotive market is currently undergoing a transition from privately-owned internal combustion engine (ICE) vehicles to autonomous EV robotaxis.

 There are three components to this transition: ICE to EV, Manual to Autonomous, and Privately-owned vehicles to Robotaxis.